-The lymphatic system is a one-way circulatory system consisting of a network of vessels, lymph nodes, and lymph tissue responsible for transporting lymph fluids, flushing out toxins, and circulating white blood cells throughout the body to help defend against infections.
+The lymphatic system is a one-way circulatory system.
+It comprises a network of vessels, lymph nodes, and lymph tissue.
+This system is responsible for transporting lymph fluids and flushing out toxins.
+It circulates white blood cells throughout the body to help defend against infections.

-It works with the cardio-vascular circulation to make sure your body gets what it needs (infection-fighting white blood cells to support immune function) and gets rid of what it doesn’t need (toxins, bacteria, viruses, cellular waste).
-Unlike the cardiovascular system, it does not have a pump, such as the heart, to help push lymph fluids through the network of vessels.
+It works with the cardio-vascular circulation to ensure your body gets what it needs.
+This includes infection-fighting white blood cells to support immune function.
+It also removes what your body doesn’t need, such as toxins, bacteria, viruses, and cellular waste.
+Unlike the cardiovascular system, it does not have a pump.
+The heart, for example, helps push lymph fluids through the network of vessels.
 For this reason it’s vital to be active.
 Contracting muscles act as a pump to push fluids up toward the neck.
 Fluids that don’t circulate easily can cause swelling and affect your body’s ability to fight infection and disease.

 There is no one type of exercise that is best to get the lymphatic system to circulate.
 Any movement where you are actively engaging your muscles will get the fluids moving.
 If you are experiencing a certain condition (lupus, post-surgery swelling, swelling from pregnancy, arthritis, headaches, etc.) I would recommend a manual lymph drainage massage.

-Here are some ideas to assist the lymphatic system for optimal health!
+Here are some ideas to assist the lymphatic system in optimal health!

 - Let gravity do the work!
 Lie face-up and prop legs up the wall.